Don’t we all just want to enjoy the lush seasonal changes all year round?

 Optimal Thermostat Setting for Winter

-In winters, especially in the colder months, one has to be a little cautious with thermostat settings.
+In winter, especially in the colder months, one has to be a little cautious with thermostat settings.
 If you set it too high, there would be an immense risk of incurring huge heating bills.
 Whereas, if you set it too low, you might as well prepare to get your home pipes burst due to the immense chill.

 Thus, it’s advisable for you to set the thermostat to 68 degrees when you’re at home and awake.
 This even temperature will create a comfortably warm environment (more so, as you’d be wearing winter clothing), without being too hot or suffocating.